K19: Hangar 18

 When in Southern California, visit Knott’s Berry Farm. –Don Knottsberry Farm.

-Knott’s Berry Farm is a producer of various berries and fruits and also an amusement park in Buena Park, California.
+Knott’s Berry Farm a theme park in Buena Park, California, offering roller coasters, dark rides and water rides to around 4 million visitors a year.
 In the 1920s, Walter Knott began selling berries and pies from a roadside stand, and by the 1930s, they had a restaurant and storefront.
 In 1940, they began adding on attractions, which led to the slogan, “America’s First Theme Park.”
 In the 1990s, the Knott family sold the food business to ConAgra (which later sold it to J.M.
 Smucker Co.) and the amusement park to Cedar Fair.
 See above note on Don Knotts.

 Klaatu.
 Theeala.
 Nikto.
 Klaatu, Barada, Nikto.